risk-first/website/Agency-Risk.md

 CV Building is when someone decides that the project needs a dose of "Some Technology X", but in actual fact, this is either completely unhelpful to the project (incurring large amounts of [Complexity Risk](Complexity-Risk)), or merely a poor alternative to something else.

-It's very easy to spot CV building:  look for choices of technology that are incongruently complex compared to the problem they solve, and then challenge by suggesting a simpler alternative.
+It's very easy to spot CV building:  look for choices of technology that are incongruently complex compared to the problem they solve and then challenge by suggesting a simpler alternative.

 ### Devil Makes Work

 Heroes can be useful, but _underused_ project members are a nightmare.
 The problem is, people who are not fully occupied begin to worry that actually the team would be better off without them, and then wonder if their jobs are at risk.

 Even if they don't worry about their jobs, sometimes they need ways to stave off _boredom_.
-The solution to this is "busy-work":  finding tasks that, at first sight, look useful, and then delivering them in an over-elaborate way ([Gold Plating](https://en.wikipedia.org/wiki/Gold_plating_(software_engineering))) that'll keep them occupied.
+The solution to this is "busy-work":  finding tasks that, at first sight, look useful, and then delivering them in an over-elaborate way ([Gold Plating](https://en.wikipedia.org/wiki/Gold_plating_(software_engineering%29)) that'll keep them occupied.
 This will leave you with more [Complexity Risk](Complexity-Risk) than you had in the first place.

 ### Pet Projects

-> A project, activity or goal pursued as a personal favourite, rather than because it is generally accepted as necessary or important.  - [Pet Project, _Wiktionary_](https://en.wiktionary.org/wiki/pet_project)
+> "A project, activity or goal pursued as a personal favourite, rather than because it is generally accepted as necessary or important."  - [Pet Project, _Wiktionary_](https://en.wiktionary.org/wiki/pet_project)

 Sometimes budget-holders have projects they value more than others without reference to the value placed on them by the business.
 Perhaps the project has a goal that aligns closely with the budget holder's passions, or it's related to work they were previously responsible for.